 - What You Need to Know About Prostate Cancer

-Hemorrhoids are genetical and can occur due to excessive pressure or strain in the lower rectum.
+Hemorrhoids are genetic and can occur due to excessive pressure or strain in the lower rectum.
 There are two types of hemorrhoids: internal hemorrhoids and external hemorrhoids.

-External hemorrhoids are piles that grow around the anus and is visible through naked eyes.
+External hemorrhoids are piles that grow around the anus and are visible through naked eyes.

-Internal hemorrhoids are generally less painful as there are less pain nerves in the area.
+Internal hemorrhoids are generally less painful as there are fewer pain nerves in the area.
 Here are the symptoms of internal hemorrhoids:

 - Bleeding on the stool